 This Policy does not apply where an exception or exemption applies such as for Protected Health Information (“PHI”) under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).

 Even though we are not a healthcare organization, Pride Law does sometimes collect information that is considered Consumer Health Data under MHMD.
 The data we collect depends on the context in which you interact with Pride Law.
-We use third-party systems, incuding Calendly, Dropbox, and Wix to schedule appointments and receive inquiries from potential clients.
+We use third-party systems, including Calendly, Google Suite, Clio, Dropbox, and Wix, to schedule appointments and receive inquiries from potential clients.
 We collect information directly through intake forms and legal document review.
 Examples of data subject to MHMD that may be collected are:

 Information about your health-related conditions, symptoms, status, diagnoses, testing, or treatments (including surgeries, procedures, medications, or other interventions).
 For example, we may collect this information from you in the course of preparing an Advance Health Care Directive or other type of legal document.